 The A1C test — also called the hemoglobin A1C or HbA1c test — is a simple blood test that measures a person’s average blood sugar level over the previous 3 months.
-Doctors can use it to monitor diabetes and as a diagnostic tool for type 2 diabetes.
+It can help diagnose and monitor diabetes.

 In a blood glucose test, a person checks how much sugar — or glucose — is in their blood.
 They can do this at home with a fingerprick test or through a wearable monitor.

 A person can also visit a doctor’s office for an A1C test.
 This provides an average view of blood sugar levels over an extended period of time, usually 2–3 months.
 A1C testing is essential for most people with diabetes.

 The A1C test is a blood test that measures the average glucose levels in the blood over the previous

 Doctors use the A1C test to determine how stable a person’s blood sugar levels are.
 They can also use it in the initial diagnosis of type 2 diabetes.

 Other names for the A1C test include: